Division of Marital Property

 Dedicated to Protecting Your Interests

 Our attorneys welcome the opportunity to speak with you about your property division concerns.
-To schedule an initial consultation, click the button below to email our office or call 843-524-3109.
+For more information or to discuss your case with a lawyer at Harvey & Battey, call (843) 524-3109 or click the button below to contact us online.